kyaiooiayk/Git-Cheatsheet/README.md

 ## Staging files partially
 - The rule is one commit per changes, but what do you do when once change required multiple changes?
 Doesn’t `git add <file>` force you to put everythong in a single commit?
 - `git add -p` can come to the rescure!
 Unlike `git add`it lets you partially stage a file.
 When invoked, it displays each block of modified lines (called a hunk) in sequence and asks you whether or not to stage it10.
 As usual, a subsequent git commit will include only the staged hunks,
 ***

+## git stash
+- `git stash` saves changes from the working tree to a more permanent location called `stash` which does not become part of the Git history.
+It is intended to store in-progress or experimental changes that you want to temporarily remove from the working tree.
+***

 ## References